On this page:

 Once again, if these steps do not work, call a plumber.
 The plumber might suggest replacing the thermocouple, which is a device that detects if the pilot is lit.
 If it is not, this device will shut off the gas.
 A new thermocouple is about $400.

-Plumbers charge between $50 – $150 per hour for labor.
+Plumbers charge between $50 to $250 per hour for labor.
 However, they might bundle it together and call it a service call, which is typically $300.
-If the cost of repair is more than $500, you might need to look at how old it is, and consider if it worth repairing.
+If the cost of repair is more than $500, you might need to look at how old it is and consider if it’s worth repairing.
 Learn more about the costs of a plumbing service call.

 Water Heater Replacement Costs

-The most common in-home water heater is an electric heater with tank, for about $900 installed.
-This technology has proven reliable, and typically lasts 10-15 years.
+The most common in-home water heater is an electric tank-style heater, for about $970 to $1,300 installed for a 50-gallon unit.
+This technology has proven reliable and typically lasts 10-15 years.
 The better you maintain it, the longer it will last.
-For a family of five or six, it is the most suitable choice.
+For a family of three to four, it is the most suitable choice.

 Gas or Electric